 But there’s still work to be done!
 Food is the largest source of people’s exposure to phthalates.
-We’ve partnered with Environmental Health Strategy Center and other public health groups for the Klean Up Kraft campaign.
+We’ve partnered with Defend Our Health and other public health groups for the Klean Up Kraft campaign.
 We’re calling on Kraft Foods to eliminate ANY and ALL sources of phthalates that may end up in their foods.
 Sign the petition here!

 How can I reduce my exposure to phthalates?

 Since phthalates are found in a wide variety of products and foods as well as the environment, it is nearly impossible to avoid them entirely.
 Instead, grocery stores, restaurant chains, and other food companies need to identify and eliminate all sources of phthalates in food and other consumer products.
 But there are some simple steps you can take that may reduce your exposure to these toxic chemicals.